mongodb/leafygreen-ui/packages/tooltip/README.md

 **Default:** `() => true`

-Callback to determine whether or not `Tooltip` should close when user tries to close it.
+Callback that should return a boolean that determines whether or not the `Tooltip` should close when a user tries to close it.

 ### align